mnylc/mnylc.github.io/_posts/jobs/2018-02-07-OUTREACH-ARCHIVIST-PART-TIME-BROOKLYN-PUBLIC-LIBRARY.markdown

-Master’s Degree in Library/Information Science or pursuing coursework to obtain the degree, required •Experience working in a library, archive, or cultural heritage organization.
+Master’s Degree in Library/Information Science or pursuing coursework to obtain the degree, required

+• Experience working in a library, archive, or cultural heritage organization.

-•Leadership skills and the ability to take ownership of a project within a complex administrative structure •Proven proficiency in project management, communication, and outreach activities including public event planning, promotion, and social media
+• Leadership skills and the ability to take ownership of a project within a complex administrative structure

+• Proven proficiency in project management, communication, and outreach activities including public event planning, promotion, and social media

-•Experience handling delicate and rare/valuable special collection or archival materials •Working knowledge of digitization systems, standards and technology •Experience with scanning and digital photography software including a working knowledge of Adobe Photoshop •Experience with digital audio recording and uploading to SoundCloud, Libsyn or similar platforms •Working knowledge of library/archival metadata standards and practices.
-Some cataloging experience or coursework •Familiarity with copyright as it relates to digitization of cultural heritage materials •High level of organizational skill with keen attention to detail •Excellent interpersonal skills, flexibility, and the ability to work independently as well as collaboratively with a variety of project stakeholders
+• Experience handling delicate and rare/valuable special collection or archival materials

+• Working knowledge of digitization systems, standards and technology

+• Experience with scanning and digital photography software including a working knowledge of Adobe Photoshop

+• Experience with digital audio recording and uploading to SoundCloud, Libsyn or similar platforms

+• Working knowledge of library/archival metadata standards and practices.
+Some cataloging experience or coursework

+• Familiarity with copyright as it relates to digitization of cultural heritage materials

+• High level of organizational skill with keen attention to detail

+• Excellent interpersonal skills, flexibility, and the ability to work independently as well as collaboratively with a variety of project stakeholders

 This position is grant-funded through 3/30/19.